CODA-Team/AnalogGym/RGNN_RL/readme.md

 # **Examples of using the AnalogGym with the [relational graph neural network and reinforcement learning algorithm](https://github.com/ChrisZonghaoLi/sky130_ldo_rl)**

+## Initialization
+To normalize the transistor attributes used in the observation matrix, you'll need the mean and standard deviation.
+These values can be obtained by running initial experiments with the class method `_init_random_sim`.
+For demonstration, we have already provided this data in the file `AMP_NMCF_op_mean_std.json`.
+However, when switching to a different circuit, you will need to generate this file yourself.
+To do so, simply set the parameter `'run_initial=True'` at the indicated location in [`main_AMP.py`](https://github.com/CODA-Team/AnalogGym/blob/main/RGNN_RL/main_AMP.py#L32).

 ## Simulation

 For the simulation setup and execution, you can check the following scripts: